SiskSjet/RotorReturnHome/README.md

 Adds a button to start return the rotor to home position and a slider to set the home position angle to rotor terminal controls.

-❗❗❗ Currently only advanced rotors and hinges are supported because it's not possible to create terminal controls to IMyStator.
+❗❗❗ Currently only advanced rotors and hinges are supported because of a bug.
 If you really want support for it please vote for this at least 3 years old [bug report](https://support.keenswh.com/spaceengineers/pc/topic/mod-api-terminal-controls-cannot-be-added-to-rotors)❗❗❗

 ## 🛠︰ Programableblock API